Ben-Scr/ConsoleCPP/README.md

 # Console Utiltiy Library
-A idiomatic C++ console utility library similar to the C# console
+An idiomatic C++ console utility library similar to the C# console

 ## Example